CUNYTechPrep/project-starter/_docs/local-postgresql.md

 - PostgreSQL Database
   - name: `ctp_appdb_development`

+> [!IMPORTANT]
+> Whatever values you choose, save them or you will lose access to your database data and will have to create a new one.

-#### For Windows/pgAdmin users
+### For Windows/pgAdmin users

-If you are on Windows and installed **pgAdmin** follow our [pgAdmin guide](https://github.com/CUNYTechPrep/guides/blob/master/pgAdmin-create-user-db.md) to create a user in PostgreSQL named `ctp_user` with the password `ctp_pass` and a database named `ctp_appdb_development`.
+If you are on Windows or installed **pgAdmin** follow our [pgAdmin guide](https://github.com/CUNYTechPrep/guides/blob/master/pgAdmin-create-user-db.md) to create a user in PostgreSQL named `ctp_user` with the password `ctp_pass` and a database named `ctp_appdb_development`.

-#### For Mac/Linux users
+### For Mac/Linux users

 Create a user in PostgreSQL named `ctp_user` with the password `ctp_pass`:

-> This only needs to be done one time on your machine
-> You can create additional users if you want to.

 ```
 createuser -P -s -e ctp_user
 ```

-Create a separate db for this project:
+Create a new db for this project:

 ```
 createdb -h localhost -U ctp_user ctp_appdb_development